-The ESRC has just published a revised ‘Framework for Research Ethics (FRE)’, which is available in full on the Web.
-I would just like to draw from the report here to highlight six key principles of ethical research — principles that the ‘ESRC expects to be addressed whenever applicable — are:
+The ESRC has published a revised ‘Framework for Research Ethics (FRE)’, updated January 2015, which is available in full on the Web.
+Having been involved in the revision, I would just like to draw from the report here to highlight six key principles of ethical research — principles that the ‘ESRC expects to be addressed whenever applicable — are:

 1. Research should be designed, reviewed and undertaken to ensure integrity, quality and transparency.